 9. Casual lakeside dining

 Lakeside dining can be pigeonholed as white table-clothed-premium-wine-list fancy, but sometimes all you crave is a simple, delicious meal.
 A meal where there’s zero judgement if you use the wrong fork or undo that top button – and Toukley delivers casual dinner options in spades.
 Mexicoast Cantina is a vibrant and tasty experience that can be found in the centre of town.
-For woodfired pizza try When in Rome, who offer tasteful vegan options too.
-For live tunes and an awesome burger bar, hot wings, pretzels and a tribute wall to craft beers, try 350 Bar and Kitchen on Main.
+For a taste of European dining and cocktails with style head in to Blkbird Dining and enjoy an evening of laid back vibes.
 Alongside local Thai, Mexican and Italian cuisine, you also have The Ary Toukley (formerly Toukley RSL Club), featuring ZIVA Eats & Pizza and a children’s play area.

 Take a look at what is around the corner from Toukley